jeremiah-quill/Wishlist/proposal.md

 - Bootstrap

 ## New Technology
-- Email api/package that allows user to invite new/existing users to
+- Email api/package that allows user to invite new/existing users to their group by providing an email.
+This will send the new/existing user an email where they can click the link and it will take them to the webpage and prompt them to sign up/sign in, and once that is done will add them to the group.

 ## Wireframe or Design for the website
 ![Alt text](./assets/landing-page-design.png)